PubNubDevelopers/chat-component-app-live-event/README.md

 nvm install stable
 ```

-* Install git if not done already.
+* Run the git command from a terminal and install git if it returns an error.

 (<https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>)